Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Balaji Subramanian

 Thanks, Balaji.
 Thank you very much.
-You know, it’s too early for me to comment on forward Looking numbers but I sincerely believe that we are uniquely positioned to capture the momentum which is coming from the AI driven demand.
-Our connectivity products, especially the next gen products which we have launched, you saw that we have gone 24% year over year growth within the digital portfolio.
-Some of the highly profitable products like employee interactions we continue to see traction.
-I think what we really want to focus on is in the near to medium term we want to drive growth and profitability.
+It’s too early for me to comment on forward-looking numbers, but I sincerely believe that we are uniquely positioned to capture the momentum, which is coming from the AI-driven demand.
+Our connectivity products, especially the next-gen products, which we have launched, you saw that we have gone 24% year-over-year growth.
+Within the digital portfolio, some of the highly profitable products like employee interactions, we continue to see traction.

-We want to make sure that year over year we continue to see healthy EBITDA growth.
+I think what we really want to focus on is in the near- to medium-term, we want to drive growth and profitability.
+We want to make sure that year-over-year, we continue to see healthy EBITDA growth.
 We will continue to invest in future growth as well.
-I’m sure it’ll come.
-But in the near to medium term we want to make sure that we focus on driving profitable growth, getting the digital portfolio to break even at the fastest by really accelerating.
-Some of the high profitable products are resonating in the market like multi cloud connect, employee interaction, some of those things.
+I’m sure it will come.
+But in the near- to medium-term, we want to make sure that we focus on driving profitable growth, getting the digital portfolio to breakeven at the fastest by really accelerating some of the high profitable products are resonating in the market like multi-cloud connect, employee interaction, some of those things.

 Balaji Subramanian

 I’m not sure I’m ready to state those kind of things.
-I think we will share more in the investor day and I’ll share more as I finish 100 days.
-I think all at this point of time we would like to focus on is the profitable growth we want to see in the near term, medium term.
-As I explained in my speech, the long term prospects of AI driving demand and with our global GTM where we serve more than 300 of the global Fortune 560% of our revenue coming from international markets and the broad portfolio we have built where more than half of the revenue comes from non connectivity products.
+I think we will share more in the Investor Day, and I’ll share more as I finish 100 days.
+I think all at this point of time, we would like to focus on is the profitable growth we want to see in the near to medium term.
+As I explained in my speech, the long-term prospects of AI driving demand and with our global GTM where we serve more than 300 of the global Fortune 500.
+60% of our revenue coming from international markets and the broad portfolio we have built where more than half of the revenue comes from non-connectivity products.
+I think those are all the foundations we will build on.
+But in the near- to medium-term, we want to see that there is healthy growth in our EBITDA.

 Balaji Subramanian

 So let me address the geopolitical situation first.
-I think all of you, we are also watching this very very closely.
+I think like all of you — we are also watching this very, very closely.
 There are multiple risks we are assessing.
-The first one I would say is all of our employees are really Safe, that’s the first and foremost on the people side.
+The first one, I would say, is all of our employees are really safe.
+That’s the first and foremost on the people side.
 So this is important.
 I think most of our employees are safe.
-On the demand side we are seeing some risks.
-We have seen some events getting postponed and cancelled like the F1 race in Bahrain and Saudi Arabia and the MotoGP race in Doha to later this year.

 Balaji Subramanian

 Got it.
-And my first question on the AI data center demand,
+And my first question on the AI data center demand.

 Balaji Subramanian

 Thanks, that is very clear.
 I have a follow up but I will come to, you know, come back later in the Queue, you know.
 Thanks and all the best.
 Thanks.
-Thank

 Operator